augustemichael/cool-tools-for-school/README.md

-# Cool Tools For School
+# Cool Tools for School

-This is a simple three-page website project that includes a Home page, an About page, and a Contact page.
+This project was created for Lesson 2: Building a Webpage Template.
-A sitemap is included for easy navigation structure reference.
+It uses basic HTML to structure a simple website and includes a link to a sitemap page.

-## Structure
+## Project Overview
-- index.html — Home page
+The Cool Tools for School website provides an example of how to organize study tools and resources using HTML.
-- about.html — About page
+It shows how to use headings, paragraphs, lists, and links to build a simple webpage layout.

-- contact.html — Contact page
+## Designing Webpages with CSS
-- sitemap.html — Sitemap of the site
+CSS (Cascading Style Sheets) is used to design and format webpages.

-## Purpose
+While HTML controls the structure of a page, CSS controls how it looks — including colors, fonts, spacing, and alignment.
-The project demonstrates a basic multi-page site layout using HTML and CSS.
+In this project, CSS is used in a simple way to make the text readable, add spacing, and keep the layout clean and organized.

 ## Built With
 - HTML5 for structure